 /WHAT IS ASSESSED HERE:

 HOW YOU BALANCE YOUR CAPACITY

 TO ANALYZE AND PLAN WITH THE

 UNDERSTANDING OF NATURAL

 CYCLES, AND MAKE THEM PART OF

 YOUR MINDSET.

-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-You are not necessarily engaging your feelings nor converting them into actions.
-You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily engaging your feelings.
+You might use this information to explore your emotions.